thehottgame/TheHoTTGame/README.md

 ```
 to your `libraries` file as above.

-Try opening up `Trinitarianism/AsProps/Quest0.agda` in Emacs
+Try opening `Trinitarianism/Quest0.agda` in Emacs
 and do `Ctrl-c Ctrl-l`.
 Some text should be highlighted, and any `?` should turn into `{ }`.

 ## How the game works

 Our Game is under development.
 Please contact the devs.
-Currently you can try `Trinitarianism/AsProps/Quest0.agda`,
+Currently you can try the _quests_ in the `Trinitarianism` folder.
-making use of the accompanying solutions Agda file.
+Each quest consists of three files, for example :
+- `Trinitarianism/Quest0.md` is the guide for the quest
+  In there, you will find details of the tasks
+  you must finish in order to complete the quest.
+  For now, it is recommended that
+  you view these online within github.
+- `Trinitarianism/Quest0.agda` is the actual file in which
+  you do the quest.
+- `Trinitarianism/Quest0Solutions.agda` contains
+  solutions to the tasks in the quest.

 ## Emacs and Agda usage
-We have a file with a list of basic Emacs commands and
+We will have a file with a list of basic Emacs commands,
-you _should_ be able to learn how to use Agda as you go along.
+but you _should_ be able to learn how to use Agda as you go along.

 ## Feedback
 If you have any feedback please contact the devs.